aarzooc/Social-Media-App/README.md

 ## Social media > pubspec.yaml
 * This file contains the images under the assets (logo 1, logo 2, and profile image)
 * The file contains new font packages that have been commented out at the end of the document
+* This file contains the firebase packages that are required to connect the UI to the backend of the app